Published on October 24th, 2013 | by Ruben0

 After the purchase of Marqués del Real Tesoro, the soleras were moved to modern premises outside the old centre of Jerez.
 The impressive new location, in which humidity and other parameters are computer-controlled, also houses the Valdespino stocks, own bottling lines, laboratories, fermentation premises and horse stables.

-The best known wine of the house is without doubt the Fino Tío Mateo, a brand acquired from Harveys in 1993, with the Amontillado del Principe in second place.
+The best known wine of the house is without doubt the Fino Tío Mateo, a brand acquired from Harveys in 1993 (although the wine originated at Palomino & Vergara and was part of the Rumasa empire later), with the Amontillado del Principe in second place.
 The Grupo Estévez has an uncommon fascination for histamines: butts with a significant level of these oraganic compounds are eliminated, and the resulting wines are said to be virtually free of histamine, thus being a presumably “healthier” kind of sherry for having a lower chance of triggering physiological reactions and reducing headaches.

 Marqués del Real Tesoro sherry range